Jeremy enjoys visiting the digital world when not working as a chemist or manager at his undergrad college.

 Future Digimon Anime?

-The Digimon series may have lost some steam, but still produces newer content, like the Fusion anime and a steady stream of video games.
+The Digimon series may have lost some steam compared to its glory days, but still produces newer content, like the Fusion anime, a steady stream of video games, and even a newer trading card game.
 With luck, maybe it'll one day regain its former gargantuan status, but for now, vote for your favorite digital companion and I'll see you at our next anime countdown!

 © 2015 Jeremy Gill